alyalsayed/File-Metadata-Microservice/README.md

-# File-Metadata-Microservice
+# File Metadata Microservice

-File Metadata Microservice project for freeCodeCamp Back End Development and APIs course.
+This is the boilerplate for the File Metadata Microservice project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice